 Spanish classes are with other CIEE study abroad students only.
 The internship places students with local Spanish businesses.

 Students take part in the CIEE Community Language Commitment by speaking Spanish at all times (except in emergencies).
 This fosters a learning community that contributes to both Spanish language proficiency and understanding of Spanish society.

 Final grades for the Internship program are based on completion of the 100 work hours; an evaluation by the internship sponsor; seminar attendance and participation; and completion of a professional journal, report, and presentation.
 Attendance is mandatory, and unexcused absences are reflected in the participant’s final grade.
 Class attendance and participation is essential.

 Courses are taught by professionals from the business community and the CIEE Study Center in Seville.

 Note: This course listing is for informational purposes only and does not constitute a contract between CIEE and any applicant, student, institution, or other party.
 The courses, as described, may be subject to change as a result of ongoing curricular revisions, assignment of lecturers and teaching staff, and program development.
 Courses may be canceled due to insufficient enrollment.

 CIEE Study Center Syllabi

 To view the most recent syllabi for courses taught by CIEE at our Study Centers, visit our syllabi site.

 Required CIEE Courses

-The Business Internship, which lasts for six weeks, gives students the opportunity to apply their academic and language skills in a professional context while working full-time for a Spanish company.
+The Internship, which lasts for eight weeks, gives students the opportunity to apply their academic and language skills in a professional context while working full-time for a Spanish company.
 Internships require 100 work hours along with additional weekly sessions in class.
 The academic component requires the following: a research project analyzing and applying academic aspects to the student’s internship experience; professional journal explaining the day-to-day activities and observations about the internship; seminar attendance and participation; presentation of a research report in PowerPoint; and evaluations from the Internship Sponsor.